-1. Establish if there is documentation that indicates that client is eligible for Medicaid services on the date the staff worker claimed time.
+- 1. Establish if there is documentation that indicates that client is eligible for Medicaid services on the date the staff worker claimed time.
 A signed day sheet serves as (at a minimum) attestation for an individual being a Medicaid beneficiary.
-This may also be found in the worker notes, in the eligibility system (if it is available) or other information.

-0^ = No documentation of eligibility or failure to sign daysheet (digital or otherwise).

-2 = Documentation that the client is eligible for Medicaid services.
+This may also be found in the worker notes, in the eligibility system (if it is available) or other information. - 0 = No documentation of eligibility or failure to sign daysheet (digital or otherwise). - 2 = Documentation that the client is eligible for Medicaid services.

-2. Locate the DSS-5027.

-$\mathbf{0} = \mathbf{DSS}$ -5027 not in record.

-1 = DSS-5027 in record, but all required fields related to MAC are not complete or not accurate.

-2 = DSS-5027 is in the record and all required fields are complete and accurate.

-3. Review the case documentation to ensure that activities claimed supported referral, coordination, or monitoring of Medicaid covered services in the State Plan.

-$0^ = A$) No documentation present OR,

-B) Documentation does not describe administrative activities that the worker completed to assist an individual access Medicaid services covered under the NC State Medicaid plan.

-$1^ = A$) Activities listed described Medicaid covered services, but did not describe the administrative activities that the worker completed to help an individual access Medicaid services OR

-B) There were activities that described administrative activities that a worker completed to assist an individual access

-Medicaid covered services but claim documentation included activities not allowable under Medicaid covered services.
+^{}Value requires comment on monitoring tool.

+- Value requires comment on monitoring tool. - 2.
+Locate the DSS-5027. - 0 = DSS-5027 not in record. - 1 = DSS-5027 in record, but not complete or not accurate. - 2 = DSS-5027 is in the record and all required fields are complete and accurate. - 3.
+Review the case note narrative to ensure that documentation exists which necessitate activities to arrange for or schedule transportation to Medicaid State Plan Services. - 0 = A) No documentation present OR, - B) Documentation does not describe administrative activities that the worker completed to assist an individual access Medicaid services covered under the NC State Medicaid plan. - 1 = A) Activities listed described Medicaid covered services, but did not describe the administrative activities that the worker completed to help an individual access Medicaid services OR - B) There were activities that described administrative activities that a worker completed to assist an individual access Medicaid covered services but claim documentation included activities not allowable under Medicaid covered services.